 Hermit Crabs are wonderful pets that are easy to look after.
 The hermit crab has evolved to be able to live on land with the use of empty shells as a home and protection.
 With the right care, your hermit crab can live up to approximately 15 years.
 Hermit crabs love company, so have multiple crabs living together.
 They’ll become more active with the company.
 Hermit crabs are nocturnal and will sleep throughout most of the day.

-Choose an aquarium with a glass cover for you hermit crabs to live in.
+Choose an aquarium with a glass cover for your hermit crabs to live in.
 As hermit crabs are tropical animals, you’d need to keep the temperature of the aquarium at 30 degrees Celsius, and to not drop below 20 degrees Celsius.
 Install a low wattage globe above the aquarium, and place a thermometer in the aquarium to keep tabs on the temperature.
-It’s advice to heat one end of the aquarium so the hermit crabs can move to where it suits their body temperatures best.
+We advised to heat one end of the aquarium so the hermit crabs can move to where it suits their body temperature best.

 It is vital to not fill the aquarium up with water, as the hermit crabs are land crabs.
 Place either shell grit or aquarium sand over the floor of the aquarium.
 Try to keep the sand dry at all times.
 Hermit crabs love to climb, so include driftwood pieces or mangrove roots within the aquarium to provide some entertainment.